qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-stackit.md

 #### Key Features and Benefits of Qdrant on STACKIT:

-- **Seamless Integration and Deployment**: With Qdrant’s Kubernetes-native design, businesses can effortlessly connect their STACKIT cloud as a private region, enabling a one-step, scalable Qdrant deployment.
+- **Seamless Integration and Deployment**: With Qdrant’s Kubernetes-native design, businesses can effortlessly connect their STACKIT cloud as a Hybrid Cloud Environment, enabling a one-step, scalable Qdrant deployment.

 - **Enhanced Data Privacy**: Leveraging STACKIT's German data centers ensures that all data processing complies with GDPR and other relevant European data protection standards, providing businesses with unparalleled control over their data.